Deesick/deesick.github.io/_posts/2025-11-10-Administrator.md

 ```shell
 bloodhound-python -u Olivia -p ichliebedich -c All -d administrator.htb -ns 10.129.15.252
 ```
-###### **What this does:** `bloodhound-python` collects LDAP, ACL, session and group data and uploads it to a BloodHound database so you can visualise relationships and find short escalation paths.
+>**What this does:** `bloodhound-python` collects LDAP, ACL, session and group data and uploads it to a BloodHound database so you can visualise relationships and find short escalation paths.

-**Side note:**
->If you prefer a Rust-based collector, [`RustHound-CE`](https://github.com/g0h4n/RustHound-CE) (by g0h4n) is a great alternative.
+>**Tip:** If you prefer a Rust-based collector, [`RustHound-CE`](https://github.com/g0h4n/RustHound-CE) (by g0h4n) is a great alternative.
 It’s written in Rust and often captures additional artifacts compared to the Python collector.
 Use whichever collector you trust and are comfortable with; the important part is ingesting complete ACL and session data so BloodHound can highlight delegation paths you can abuse.
+{: .prompt-tip }

 After starting Neo4j and opening the `BloodHound` UI, the graph showed a **direct delegation** via outbound control between `olivia` and a `michael` user:

 ![Title card]({{ 'assets/img/posts/CPTS-prep/Admin/02.png' | relative_url }})

-###### **This is critical**: `GenericAll` on a user object grants essentially full control over that account, including the ability to reset its password.
+>**This is critical**: `GenericAll` on a user object grants essentially full control over that account, including the ability to reset its password.
 In practical terms, Olivia can take over Michael immediately.
+{: .prompt-warning }

 There are multiple ways to reset a delegated account's password: